How ConsumerAffairs uses cookies

 What to do if your home warranty doesn’t cover water softeners

 Typically, a water softener replacement costs anywhere from $400 to $6,000, according to our research.
 If your current home warranty coverage doesn’t include your water softener, you may be able to add it to your plan.
-Some companies let you add extra coverage within 30 days of your initial purchase, but some may let you add coverage at any time.
+Some companies only allow you to add extra coverage within 30 days of your initial purchase, but others let you add coverage at any time.

 Adding an appliance to your plan at a later time may require an inspection or a waiting period.
 This will also increase your home warranty cost, but it may be worth it if the add-on plan covers your repair or replacement costs.